 Update 9 October 2020

-The new Factory Records system has now gone live and has replaced the older system which was kept on the old tregister.org website.
+The new Factory Records system is now live and has replaced the older system which was kept on the old tregister.org website.

 The address for searching the new system is